rCLOSED CHURCHES WITHIN THE PRESENT

 the day.
 In 1899 the Hampton Street

-of Hampton Street, developed to the point that in 1900 the group began having
+Street, developed to the point that in 1900 the group began having worship

-worship services, started the incorporation process as the “Watson Street ME
+services, started the incorporation process as the “Watson Street ME Church,”

-Street Church decided to relocate and erect what became Embury
+Church decided to relocate and erect what became Embury Church, halfway between

 Final disposition: